 -The main language of the play must be English.

 -It must be an original piece of writing.
+We want this to be a learning experience as much as possible so teachers can of course help the children improve their scripts.
+However, the starting point for the plays must come from the children.
 Participants may choose to use an existing, well known story but the lines of the play must be their own words.

--Anything reaching us after this date and which does not fulfil the other requirements will not be considered for the prize.
+-Anything reaching us after this date, or which does not fulfil the other requirements will not be accepted.

 Suggestions for plays

 Providing the requirements are fulfilled, the topic of the play is very flexible.
 Plays could be performed with or without narration.
 Some suggested topics could include:-

 - A story created entirely by the participants

 - A play about an event in history, or a famous person

 Since the play will be performed through video, rather than face to face, it’s important to ensure that the actors are as close to the camera as possible and that they make eye contact with it as much as possible.
 It is really important that the audience can understand what is being said so it’s important to speak clearly.
 Incorporating gesture and physicality wherever possible will also make things clearer for the audience.
 It is fine to include, masks, puppets, music or singing in the play but none of these things are a requirement.
 If a green screen is available it may be used for backgrounds and scene changes.
 (This is an inbuilt feature of zoom).

 The best entries will be published in a Hands up project book and our youtube channel.
 All finalists will be awarded with trophies at an awards ceremony and invited to perform at theatres in the West Bank.